Difio3333/Python-DAU/README.md

+# General Info

-This is very clumsy and rudimentary digital audio workstation that mainly allows you to plugin a midi keyboard and play chord progressions based on single notes that you have to provide yourself.
+This is a very clumsy and rudimentary Digital Audio Workstation (DAW) written that mainly allows you to plugin a midi keyboard and play chord progressions based on single notes that you have to provide yourself.
-No Audio Edititing.
+No editing or something akin to that is supported.

 Chord Progression Playback
 Real Audio Recording
 Digital Audio Recording (of the buttons pressed in the DAW)

 # Dependencies